Understanding Tax & Property

 Annual Tax on Enveloped Dwellings (ATED)

-An Annual Tax on Enveloped Dwellings (ATED) came into effect on 1 April 2013.
-The annual tax is payable by certain non-natural persons who own interests in dwellings valued at more than £2 million.
-This provision affects certain companies, partnerships with company members, and managers of collective investment schemes described in the legislation as non-natural persons (NNPs).
+An Annual Tax on Enveloped Dwellings (ATED) came into effect from 1 April 2013.
+The annual tax is payable by certain non-natural persons that own interests in dwellings valued at more than £2 million.
+This provision affects certain companies, partnerships with company members and managers of collective investment schemes described in the legislation as non-natural persons (NNPs).

 From 1 April 2024, ATED is chargeable for 2024-25 on property valued at: